 NuTech’s philosophy has been to acknowledge the importance of technology and technical development in the creation of better, more effective and peaceful ways for a person – in the context of old age or illness – to end their life.

 Since its establishment, NuTech has met largely by common agreement in cities including Vancouver (x2), Seattle and San Francisco.
 Other meetings have followed the biennual conferences of the World Federation of Right to Die Societies.

-In 2017, Exit plans to convene a meeting of NuTech in Toronto, Canada on 28-29 October.
+Exit is convening the next meeting of NuTech in Toronto, Canada on 28-29 October 2017.

 This meeting will accept presentations from a wide range of researchers and practitioners (including those who are working outside the right to die movement).

 A prize of USD$5000 is being offered for the best new technological development in end of life strategies.

 Presenters will need to share the aims/ interests of NuTech in relation to the role and application of new technologies within a self-help philosophy, as they are relevant to end of life choices.